20% off your first purchase with code: SHOP24

 3. Sit down and start your morning work until announcements begin

 The trick is to keep it simple and consistent so students always know what they should be doing without teacher direction.
-You have enough to tend to in the morning without having to corral your class and tell them what to do.

 Afternoon Dismissal